zc/graphmetrics/README.rst

 Trace logs
   For many years, the Zope project has had trace logs.

-  The original pre-WSGI Zope server supported them as does do the zope.server and zc.resumelb WSGI servers.
+  The original pre-WSGI Zope server supported them as do the zope.server and zc.resumelb WSGI servers.

   Tracelogs track basic events in a request lifetime, like request